-Atos Group will run a similar exercise of risk mapping at least once a year to monitor the spend within these country/category pairs as the country and category risk levels don't change significantly in a short period of time.
+Atos Group will run a similar exercise of risk mapping at least once a year internally and once every three years with a third party expert to monitor the spend within these country/category pairs.
+As a follow-up action of the risk mapping exercise, suppliers identified in high or severe risk category/country pairs will be subject to further compliance checks and continuous monitoring in the Compliance Catalyst tool.